 Hello, you’re listening to Padena.
-In Padena we picture Iran though the music, literature and travelogues.
+In Padena we picture Iran through music, literature and travelogues.
 This episode “Shiraz, the perfume of orange blossoms.”

 🎵 Afto Jeng composed by Bijan Samandar